Maciek03102003/StreamMyHeart/README.md

 3. To uninstall the plugin, use the uninstaller located in the OBS application folder.

+> **Note:** If OBS Studio was open during the installation, please restart it for the plugin to load.

 ### MacOS
 1. Double-click `.pkg` file to open the installer.